 2. Back images up online

-It can sometimes be hard to backup raw files online as they are much bigger files, so often backing up jpeg versions of the files is your best bet.
+It can sometimes be hard to backup raw files online as they are much bigger files and this can cost a lot more too, so often backing up jpeg versions of the files is your best bet.

 I currently use Smugmug for all my backups and have done so since 2014.
 With Smugmug you can upload unlimited high-quality images and they are also easy to download in bulk or individually afterwards.
 Smugmug is actually a paid service (although very cheap), and you can also get a 14-day free trial so as to test it out.

 Sometimes memory cards fail or get lost.
 By having multiple cards and using them all to take photos you can spread the risk.
 I use multiple SanDisk Ultra 32GB Memory Cards during a trip and often use different cards each day.
 Memory cards are really cheap these days which means you can get several high-capacity cards without spending much at all.
 Using memory cards along with backing up onto external hard drives gives me peace of mind I am doing everything I can to protect my photographs.

 Backing up your photos is not just about safety; it’s also about convenience and accessibility.
 To make the most of your backup, organizing and categorizing your photos is essential.
 Here are some tips to keep your backed-up photos organized:

 Create folders: Divide your photos into categories or destinations/places and create separate folders for each.
 This makes it easier to locate specific photos when you want to reminisce about a particular place or event.